Invisible Illness: How I Look Doesn’t Reflect How I Feel

 What led up to that day is equally shocking.
 What happened after is beyond words.

-Across America, more people have become aware how health insurance companies routinely deny coverage for their policy holders.
+Across America, more people have become aware of how health insurance companies routinely deny coverage for their policyholders.
 These aren’t rare instances, it’s part of their system to put profit over patients.

 Here’s the advice